 Right now we are all thinking about how we can live well to keep our immune systems strong to fight off virus and infection.
-Guess what is at the corner stone of a healthy immune system?
+Guess what is at the cornerstone of a healthy immune system?
 Sleep!
-When it comes to the pillars of health, sleep is something we can’t cut corners on if we want to help our bodies defenses fight off infection.
+When it comes to the pillars of health, sleep is something we can’t cut corners on if we want to help our bodies defences fight off infection.

 While we sleep the body produces and releases cytokines.
 This is a type of protein that targets infection and inflammation.
 Thus creating an immune response.
 So, if you are not sleeping the recommended level of sleep then your body is not getting the opportunity to produce this important protein to fight off infection.

-For an adult it would be recommended to have an average of 7-8 hours sleep per night.
-For a child the recommendation would vary per age range.
+For an adult, it would be recommended to have an average of 7-8 hours of sleep per night.
+For a child, the recommendation would vary per age range.
 For younger children up to 16 hours including naps.
 For older children somewhere in the region of 9-11 hours.

 Walker says, "Sleep fights against infection and sickness by deploying all manner of weaponry within your immune arsenal, cladding you with protection.
 Reduce sleep, even for a single night, and that invisible suit of immune resilience is rudely stripped from your body".

 So, what Walker references here is very relevant to what we now know about the role that sleep plays in the production of cytokines.
 Without adequate levels of sleep, this protein is not getting the opportunity to be produced at its optimum level and thus our immune response would be lowered.

 Obviously sleep is just one factor when it comes to boosting immunity in the human body.
 Diet, exercise and overall health and well being are extremely important factors too.
 But, what can you do to protect your sleep so that you are helping your immune response is at its optimum level to fight infection?